 Skip to main content

-dbt-duckdb is an adapter that works with DuckDB and MotherDuck.
-The adapter supports also DuckDB extensions and any of the additional DuckDB configuration options.
+dbt-duckdb is the adapter which allows dbt to use DuckDB and MotherDuck.
+The adapter also supports DuckDB extensions and any of the additional DuckDB configuration options.

 Installation

-Since dbt is a Python library, it can be installed through pip.
-By using the command pip3 install dbt-duckdb, you will have all dependencies included, dbt and duckdb.
+Since dbt is a Python library, it can be installed through pip:

 default: